Our services that are impacted

 - We have recently seen an increase in the number of noise, odour and smoke from bonfire complaints as more people are at home for longer periods.
 During these difficult times we ask that all our residents be considerate to their neighbours and that they don't do anything that will unreasonably interfere with the use of another person’s home.

 - The Environmental Protection Act 1990 deals with statutory nuisance, not annoyance.
-As more people are at home for longer periods during this pandemic, more domestic noise may be generated e.g. movements within a property, children playing, dogs barking, etc. Normal domestic living noises cannot be investigated unless they are excessive.
+As more people are at home for longer periods during this pandemic, more domestic noise may be generated.
+For example, movements within a property, children playing and dogs barking.
+Normal domestic living noises cannot be investigated unless they are excessive.

 - Please do not play music that is audible outside of the boundary of your home